 - Increases turnover costs

-- It makes companies less attractive to top talent
+- Makes companies less attractive to top talent

 - Reduces productivity and can hurt company culture